Fire Up Your Ad Campaigns with the Perfect (Keyword) Matches

 Not exactly.

 Before you can display your ad, you have to decide which type of campaign you’re going to be using.
-Google offers a variety of different campaigns for achieving different objectives.
+Google offers a variety of different campaigns for achieving different objectives and it’s therefore beneficial to enlist the help of a google ads agency when deciding on your digital marketing method.

 You can choose for your ads to appear solely in Google and its search networks (“Search Network only”), in search networks and on pages filled with relevant content (“Search Network with Display Select”), only on other pages (“Display Network only”), and even on YouTube (“Video”).